Vishnutejakankanala/Linux-shell-scripting-projects/README.md

-cp -r	:- to copy dir recursively cat	:- Concatenate (To dispay what inside the file) nano 	:- used to edit file
+cp -r	:- to copy dir recursively cat	:- Concatenate (To dispay what inside the file) nano 	:- used to edit file vi/vim :- used to edit file
+./    :- used to execute any file sh/bash :- used to execute shell file history :- used to look commends what we use till now
 ```

 # Install packages in Linux: